Writings about Music

 Coltrane is what rocked Steve Reich, sending him exploring Africa and Indonesia.

 Myself, I never took kindly to the word minimalism.
-But when a radio host considering my own music found a welcoming umbrella for my shanta rasa (tranquil) compositions, describing them as ambient/minimalistic, I reluctantly accepted the term, if momentarily.
+But when a radio host considering my own music found a welcoming umbrella for my shanta rasa (tranquil) compositions, using related terms, I reluctantly accepted the designation, if momentarily.

 I had one great, three-hour plus phone conversation with La Monte.
 Steve mentored me by postal communication.